 Starting August 2021, new apps will be required to publish with the Android App Bundle on Google Play.
-New apps larger than 150MB will have to use either Play Asset Delivery or Play Feature Delivery.
+New apps larger than 150MB can use either Play Asset Delivery or Play Feature Delivery.

 Read this post on the Android Developers Blog for more details.